pnp/blog/content/post/spfx-19-professional-solutions-web-part-manifest/index.md

 - - -

-We will provide more details on the different options and future direction of the SPFx in upcoming blog posts.
-This post focused on the getting started steps with SPFx - more details coming up with this series with one post within each business day of January 2023.
+We will provide more details on the different options and future direction of the SPFx in upcoming blog posts in this series.